Weetynn/houseprice-dm/README.md

 #### 📌 Attributes

-    ▪️ The dataset includes the following 21 attributes: id, date, price, bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront, view, condition, grade, sqft_above, sqft_basement, yr_built, yr_renovated, zipcode, lat, long, sqft_living15, and sqft_lot15.
+    ▪️ The dataset includes the following 21 attributes: "id", "date", "price", "bedrooms", "bathrooms", "sqft_living", "sqft_lot", "floors", "waterfront", "view", "condition", "grade", "sqft_above", "sqft_basement", "yr_built", "yr_renovated", "zipcode", "lat", "long", "sqft_living15", and "sqft_lot15".

 #### 📌 Data Types

 ![Screenshot 2024-10-23 134548](https://github.com/user-attachments/assets/ab2a6bec-57bf-4e5c-a569-c724d3470464)

-    ▪️ The majority of the attributes are numericThe majority of the attributes are numeric.
+    ▪️ The majority of the attributes are numeric.

 #### 📌 Data Type Issues

-    ▪️ id is stored as a numeric variable, representing a unique identifier for each property.
+    ▪️ "id" is stored as a numeric variable, representing a unique identifier for each property.
 However, as it holds no mathematical significance, it will not be analyzed statistically.

-    ▪️ zipcode is stored as a numeric variable but represents geographic regions, so it should be converted to a character type, as it does not possess mathematical relevance.
+    ▪️ "zipcode" is stored as a numeric variable but represents geographic regions, so it should be converted to a character type, as it does not possess mathematical relevance.

-    ▪️ The date attribute, representing the date the house was sold, is currently in character type but ideally should be stored as a date variable for accurate time-based analysis.
+    ▪️ The "date" attribute, representing the date the house was sold, is currently in character type but ideally should be stored as a date variable for accurate time-based analysis.

-    ▪️ The yr_renovated attribute contains year values but includes '0' for properties that were not renovated, which will need adjustment to properly reflect non-renovation year.
+    ▪️ The "yr_renovated" attribute contains year values but includes '0' for properties that were not renovated, which will need adjustment to properly reflect non-renovation year.

 ---